MortenHarding/docker-mvs38j/README.md

 # MVS TurnKey installations

-The Docker Containers in this repo contain MVS installations, created and built by briliant gentlemen in the mainframe world.
+The Docker Containers in this repo contain MVS installations, created and built by briliant gentlemen in the mainframe community.
 Without these MVS TurnKey installations, most of us would never get the pleasure of using MVS.
 All credit for the MVS TurnKey installations goes to these briliant MVS experts.